kenlukas/teractf/CTFs/teractf2025/Pwn-ForMatt/README.md

 The `printf(buf)` is the error.
 It allows user input to be printed without a format specifier.

 There are different types of format string exploits.
-For this one, the flag is being put on the stack, so theoretically we can print down the stack until we get the flag.
+For this one, the flag is on the stack, so theoretically, we can print the stack down until we get the flag.
 This is the script I used.
-It rolls down the stack, printing out a string and its position on the stack.
+It rolls down the stack, printing a string and its position.

 ```python
 from pwn import *